Thank you for contacting BibleAsk.

 “Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation” (John 5:28, 29).
 Our Lord made it clear that all would be reserved in their graves until called forth in the resurrection to receive either eternal life or death.

-Jesus clarifies that the judgments and rewards are given only at His coming, “For the Son of man shall come in the glory of his Father with his angels; and then he shall reward every man according to his works” (Matthew 16:27).
-Rewards and punishments are given at the coming of the Lord and not at death.
+Jesus clarifies that the judgments and rewards are given only at His coming and not at death, “For the Son of man shall come in the glory of his Father with his angels; and then he shall reward every man according to his works” (Matthew 16:27).

 Again, Jesus confirms, “Behold, I come quickly; and my reward is with me, to give every man according as his work shall be” (Revelation 22:12).
 This means that none of the righteous dead have gone to heaven or the wicked have gone to hell.
 All are waiting in their graves for the judgment and the end of the world.